 If his supporters intend to force the OHM to comply with the sales pitch he made to gain office, to rid the US of the immigrant menace, the Muslim menace, then there will be concentration camps full of brown people all across the US.
 That is how you isolate and dispose of 11 million people.
 It is a herculean task and requires harsh measures and steadfast resolve to carry out.
 What is never mentioned in any of these discussions is what the rest of the world will do while we publicly dispose of 11 million people.
 War with the rest of the world?
 It is what we deserve for allowing the OHM to take office.
 He is quite literally an American Hitler.

+Let me guess.
 You don’t see it?
-Let me spell it out.
+I’ll spell it all out for you.

 The NSDAP embraced the grassroots distrust of the other in their German midst as the way to victory.
 It was/is common for Jews to be viewed as other in Germany and across Europe and into parts of the US.
 This same language, this same course, is being used by the OHM, his appointees, his supporters, etc. They don’t even pretend that Jews aren’t on the hit list with the Hispanics and Muslims.
 Fear of the other in our midst is what drives most of the OHM’s supporters, and they aren’t going to be satisfied with half-measures.
 There will be round-ups.
 There will be mass incarceration.
 There will be blood.
 If the OHM allows any of these things to occur, he will be remembered as the president that brought fascism to America.